Average-case matrix discrepancy: satisfiability bounds: Large deviations for the spectral norm of a Gaussian matrix

 \myskip \textbf{Algorithmic discrepancy --} The past decade has seen a surge of interest in \emph{algorithmic discrepancy}, that is the design of efficient algorithms to produce signings $\eps \in \{\pm 1\}^n$ minimizing a discrepancy objective such as eq.~\eqref{eq:def_disc}.
 In the classical context of vector discrepancy, this line of work was initiated by \cite{bansal2010constructive}, and we refer to \cite{bansal2023resolving,kunisky2023online} for a more detailed description of the literature that followed.
-For the problem of average-case matrix discrepancy, \cite{kunisky2023online} propose an online algorithm that is able to achieve a discrepancy $\|\sum_i \eps_i \bW_i\|_\op \lesssim d \log(n+d)$ for a large class of random matrices $\bW_i$, including the $\GOE$ distribution.
-In the regime $n = \Theta(d^2)$, this unfortunately falls short of obtaining a discrepancy lower than $2 \sqrt{n}$.
-Whether one can design a polynomial-time algorithm that can output (with large probability) a low-discrepancy $\eps \in \{\pm 1\}^n$ in parts of the SAT phase described in Fig.~\ref{fig:phase_diagram} remains an open question.
-For the symmetric binary perceptron, which is the vector analog to our problem, it was recently shown that the phase diagram presents a large computational-to-statistical gap in which low-discrepancy solutions exist, while large classes of polynomial-time algorithms can not find them, and that this was related to the geometric structure of the solution space~\citep{bansal2020line,gamarnik2022algorithms}.
+For the problem of average-case matrix discrepancy, \cite{kunisky2023online} analyze an online algorithm, introduced originally by~\cite{zouzias2012matrix}, and show that is able to achieve a discrepancy $\|\sum_i \eps_i \bW_i\|_\op \lesssim d \log(n+d)$ for a large class of random matrices $\bW_i$, including the $\GOE$ distribution.
+In the regime $n = \Theta(d^2)$, this bound unfortunately falls short of obtaining a discrepancy lower than $2 \sqrt{n}$. \begin{openquestion}[Efficient algorithms] Is there a polynomial-time algorithm which, in the regime $n = \Theta(d^2)$ and with high probability, outputs $\eps \in \{\pm 1\}^n$ such that $\|\sum_{i} \eps_i \bW_i\|_\op \leq \kappa \sqrt{n}$ for some $\kappa < 2$? \end{openquestion}